alpscode/website/content/blog/intro-to-fpl-analytics.md

 ## Part 3: Rolling the Dice *(Expected Value)*

-When making decisions in FPL (indeed, in any game whatsoever!) we want to take into account both the value and the probability of the outcomes our decisions could have.
+When making decisions in FPL (indeed, in any game!) we want to take into account both the value and the probability of the outcomes our decisions could have.
 Any decision has a range of possible outcomes.
-Each individual outcome (say, keeping a CS, not keeping a CS, conceding two goals, etc) has two properties we are interested in: a particular probability and a particular value (most importantly, FPL points).
+Each individual outcome (say, keeping a CS, not keeping a CS, conceding two goals, etc) has two properties we are interested in: a particular probability of happening and a particular value if it does happen (most importantly to us, how many FPL points do we get!)
 We need a way to combine the value and probability of outcomes to assess which decision we ought to make.
 Enter Expected Value (EV), the lynchpin concept of game theory.
 Put succinctly, the EV of a decision is the probability-weighted average of the value of its outcomes.